The threat is coming from inside the house: how to spot and prevent insider threat

 3. Tailor security protocols to your organization

-Designing an effective insider threat prevention program should start with asking yourself the question: “What critical assets does my organization have that need to be protected?”
+Designing an effective program to assess and mitigate insider threat vulnerability should begin with asking yourself the question: “What critical assets does my organization have that need to be protected?”
 Physical or intellectual, technology or process, software or equipment – make sure to account for everything the loss, compromise, theft, or damage of could put business continuity at peril.
 As the next step, identify who has access to them and set up or re-evaluate permissions to limit them to a strict need-to-know basis.

 4. Keep things transparent